abhinavbhandar/supplychain/README.md

 | **Product Performance Analysis** | **Geographical Analysis** |
 | ![Product Performance](https://github.com/user-attachments/assets/b45bc7cb-2c75-43c9-be8d-d53dad0205b2) | ![Country Performance](https://github.com/user-attachments/assets/bb53f3f6-9ef7-420b-b15e-cc58115bffd0)

 ---
+## Model Building

+First, I transformed the categorical variables into dummy variables.
+I also split the data into train and tests sets with a test size of 20%.

+I tried three different models and evaluated them using Mean Absolute Error  and accuracy precentage.
+The model accuracy is low because of sudden decrease in sales for last two month.

+I tried three different models:
+* **Prophet (fbprophet):** The Prophet model was prone to overfitting, making it unsuitable for our dataset.
+* **SARIMA:** The SARIMA model was ineffective due to the lack of pronounced seasonality in the data.
+* **ARIMA:** The ARIMA model demonstrated the highest accuracy and provided practical, reliable results for forecasting.

+## Model performance
+The ARIMA model outperformed the other approaches on the test and validation sets.
+*	**Prophet**: Accuracy Percentage = 67%
+*	**ARIMA**: Accuracy Percentage = 88%

+---

 ### SALES ANALYSIS:
 **SALES KPI:**